 WSUPD will comply with all relevant State and Federal law.
 This includes the Revised Code of Washington, the Jeanne Clery Act, and Title IX, as well as public records requests and other requests pursuant to a judicial order or lawfully issued subpoena.
-WSUPD is required to provide all reports of sexual assault to the university’s Title IX Coordinator at the WSU Office of Civil Rights Compliance & Investigation (CRCI).
+WSUPD is required to provide all reports of sexual assault to the university’s Title IX Coordinator at Compliance and Civil Rights (CCR).
 Due to its Title IX responsibilities, the university may not be able to adhere to your reporting decision in its Title IX response, which may include an administrative investigation.

 All WSU employees, including WSUPD officers, are mandatory reporters under Title IX.
 Therefore, for example, if you provide your name and the offender’s name to WSUPD, the police department must relay the information to the Title IX Coordinator.
 The Title IX Office is obligated, by federal law, to document the report and will begin an investigation into the complaint under certain circumstances.
 These circumstances may include when there is a community health or safety threat, or the reported incident is associated with WSU.

 You have the right to participate in the Title IX investigation, however, there is no obligation to do so.
-You should expect to be contacted by a representative from the WSU Office of Civil Rights Compliance & Investigation if your identity is known and you are a WSU student.
+You should expect to be contacted by a representative from Compliance and Civil Rights if your identity is known and you are a WSU student.